-It has been described as an “epidemic” by the West Midlands Police and Crime Commissioner, while car manufacturers appear to have little control over the rise in keyless car theft, also known as relay crime.
-But what is it and how can you avoid being a victim?
+Keyless car theft is now been described as an “epidemic” by the West Midlands Police and Crime Commissioner – and worryingly, car manufacturers appear to have little control over the rise in a technique known as relay crime.
+But what is keyless car theft and how can you avoid being a victim?

 In fact, a study conducted by vehicle tracking experts, Tracker, found that 96 percent of motorists are at risk of having their car stolen using this method.